mattbat/cookbook/_recipes/memaws-roast.md

 ## Steps
 1. Pre-heat the oven to 300ºF.
 Spray dutch oven with cooking spray.
 2. Sear roast on the stove.
-3. Add Lipton packet and carrots
+3. Add Lipton packet and carrots.
-4. Cook roast and carrots in oven for 3.5 hours
+4. Cook roast and carrots in oven for 3.5 hours.
-5. Make gravy with cornstarch slurry, kitchen bouquet, and beef bouillon
+5. Make gravy with cornstarch slurry, kitchen bouquet, and beef bouillon.

 ## Notes